Teradata/developer-resources/docs/install-ai-unlimited/install-manager-AWS/prod-aws-console-deploy-ai-unlimited.md

 id: deploy-manager-aws-console
 title: Teradata - AI Unlimited - Deploy the manager using the AWS console
 description: Learn how to deploy the AI Unlimited manager using the CloudFormation template.
-sidebar_label: AWS Management Console
+sidebar_label: Deploy template from AWS Management Console
 sidebar_position: 3
 ---

-# Deploy the template from the AWS console
+# Deploy the CloudFormation template from the AWS console

 The CloudFormation template deploys a server instance with the AI Unlimited manager running in a container controlled by [systemd](/docs/glossary.md#glo-systemd).

 :::note
 References to the AWS Management Console are accurate as of April 11, 2024.
 :::

 ## Download the manager template